VoxeLibre/VoxeLibre/mods/PLAYER/mcl_skins/readme.md

-Simple Skins, MineClone 2 Edition
+= Skins for MineClone 2 =

-Simple Skins mod to allow players to select a skin.
+Simple mod to allow players to select a skin.
 Use the chat command /setskin to change skin.

-Original mod:
-https://forum.minetest.net/viewtopic.php?id=9100
+Forked from Simple Skins by TenPlus1. https://forum.minetest.net/viewtopic.php?id=9100

+== License ==
+Code under MIT license
+Origial authors:
+- TenPlus1
+- Zeg9